You're one step closer to unlocking our suite of comprehensive and robust tools.

 The management and governance assessment includes consideration of environmental and social risk management, as relevant.
 At the industry level, we also consider industry-specific key credit factors, which may include the effectiveness of ESG risk management.

-For corporate and insurance ratings, we employ our Management And Governance Credit Factors For Corporate Entities And Insurers November 13, 2012.
+For corporate ratings, we employ our Management And Governance Credit Factors For Corporate Entities November 13, 2012.
 This criteria is the basis of the evaluation and scoring of the range of oversight and direction of an issuer by its owners, board representatives, executives, and functional managers.
 The criteria is based on the proposition that if the issuer’s management can manage successfully the issuers strategic and operating risks, its credit profile may improve.
 Alternatively, weak management with a flawed operating strategy or an inability to execute its business plan effectively is likely to substantially weaken the issuer's credit profile.
 Management and governance is scored as (1) strong, (2) satisfactory, (3) fair, or (4) weak.

 ESG factors are most often considered in our assessment of the sovereign’s institutional quality and governance effectiveness (typically accounting for roughly a quarter of the indicative sovereign rating).
 Although climate change, on average, poses a negligible direct risk to sovereign ratings on advanced economies, ratings on many emerging sovereigns (specifically those in the Caribbean or Southeast Asia) would likely come under significant additional pressure over time.
 Of course, in an integrated world such as today's, what happens in emerging and developing countries can have indirect repercussions for advanced economies as well, for example, through trade and migratory flows.